 Once you get the hang of how to roll and seal the wrappers, you can experiment with all sorts of fillings.
-There are so many options!
+There are so, so, so many options!

 If you are storing the wrappers the fridge, be sure to seal the packaging so no air gets in.
 The wrappers dry out quickly.

 - 8-ounce package cream cheese, softened

 - 2 teaspoons sriracha sauce